CleverCloud/doc.clever-cloud.com/commons/clever-tools/create.md

     clever create --type <type> <app-name>

-    # Create an application for an organisation
+    # Create an application for an organization
     clever create --type <type> <app-name> --org <org>

     # Choose the region of your application (par or mtl)